 Click here to see all of all Gloucestershire cottages.

 Set in the village of Alvington, which lies between the River Severn and the Wye Valley, this comfortable, converted cider barn offers an ideal base for exploring the surrounding countryside.
 The Cider Mill is located in the grounds of the Blacksmith’s Arms, a friendly and welcoming village pub with a good restaurant – the perfect place to end a day spent enjoying some of the area’s wonderful walking and cycling.
 The Offa’s Dyke long distance footpath lies close by and there are glorious woodland trails and an excellent range of outdoor activities and attractions in the Royal Forest of Dean.
-Chepstow Castle, Tintern Abbey and the cathedral city of Gloucester are all a short drive.
+Chepstow Castle and Tintern Abbey and the cathedral city of Gloucester are a short drive.
 Village shop 100 yards.

 All on ground floor: Living/dining room with sofa bed (for children)/kitchen/bedroom area with twin beds.
 Shower room with toilet.